Orb Sensor on Windows

 You can automatically link your Orb sensor to your Orb Cloud Space using a deployment token.
 This is especially useful for deploying multiple sensors or automating setup.

-To use a deployment token, create a file named deployment_token.txt in the Orb configuration directory containing your token:
+To use a deployment token, you can use the Environment Variables approach above to set ORB_DEPLOYMENT_TOKEN, or create a file named deployment_token.txt in the Orb configuration directory containing your token:

 echo orb-dt1-yourdeploymenttoken678 > C:\ProgramData\Orb\deployment_token.txt